Neurotech-X-Columbia/Data/README.md

-# Data
+# Legacy Data Repo
-Data Repository for all projects belonging to Neurotech X Columbia
+This is a deprecated repo for NeurotechXColumbia.
+The active repo is called NeuroData.